Table of Contents

 The main way the courts enforce the Fourth Amendment of the Bill of Rights is by using the exclusionary rule.
 This rule provides that any evidence obtained through a search and/or seizure that is in violation of the Fourth Amendment usually cannot be used by the prosecution in a criminal trial against the defendant.

-Fifth Amendment of the Bill of Rights
+Fifth Amendment of the Bill of RightsĀ

 The Fifth Amendment of the Bill of Rights and the United States Constitution is an amendment that protects people against any abuse of government authority in a legal manner.
 The amendment guarantees come from English common law and the Magna Carta.
 The amendment states that no citizen can be held to answer for a crime unless they are on presentment have been indicted by a Grand Jury, with the exception of cases that come out of the military.

 Furthermore, the amendment says that no person will be subjected to the same crime or offense twice.
-Third, the Fifth Amendment states that a person cannot be compelled to self-incriminate himself by testifying against himself.
+Third, the Fifth Amendment states that a person cannot be compelled to self-incriminate himself by testifying against himself.Ā Individuals cannot be deprived of liberty, property, or life without receiving due process of law.
+Lastly, a personās private property cannot be taken forĀ land use without receiving compensation for it.

-Sixth Amendment of the Bill of Rights
+Sixth Amendment of the Bill of RightsĀ

 The Sixth Amendment in the Bill of Rights and the United States Constitution describes the rights in criminal prosecutions.
-The Supreme Court has applied these protections of the Sixth Amendment to all of the states by the Fourteenth Amendment’s Due Process Clause.
+The Supreme Court has applied these protections of the Sixth Amendment to all of the states by the Fourteenth Amendmentās Due Process Clause.
 The text of the Sixth Amendment states that in all and any criminal prosecutions, the accused will be given the right to a public and speedy trial, by an impartial jury of the district and state where the crime took place.

 The Sixth Amendment also describes the districts that were previously determined by the law.
 Under this amendment, the person will be informed about the cause and nature of the accusation, and he or she will be confronted by the witness who is against him or her.
 The defendant will also have a compulsory process for getting witnesses in his favor and will be provided the Assistance of Counsel for setting up his or her defense.

-Seventh Amendment of the Bill of Rights
+Seventh Amendment of the Bill of RightsĀ

 The Seventh Amendment of the United States Constitution was ratified by the rest of the Bill of Rights and gives the right to a jury trial for specific civil cases.
 However, the Supreme Court has stated that in other civil cases, they do not get the right to a jury trial for the states in the same way that is usually expected when looking at the Due Process Clause of the Fourteenth Amendment.